Use cases

 Risk avoidedAcquisition of non-transferable IP at full value

-An investment bank is running a sell-side process for a founder-owned business.
-The management team has prepared projections showing 22% revenue growth over the next three years.
-The bank needs to know whether these projections are defensible before they go into the CIM.
+An investment bank runs a sell-side process for a founder-owned business.
+Management projects 22% revenue growth over three years.
+The bank needs to know whether the projections are defensible before they go into the CIM.

 Tools usedDeal Scout